sanilveeravu/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+# Overview

+MechaCar is doing a study for its new cars to predict its fuel efficiency, production effectiveness and competition.
+This project details the analysis of these key metrics to help management decide on its next steps.

+# Results

 ## Linear Regression to Predict MPG

 With the intent of predicting MPG, below is the linear regression based on its attributes.